plepe/overpass-frontend/README.md

 # OverpassObject: OverpassNode, OverpassWay, OverpassRelation
 Passed to the featureCallback function.

+## OverpassObject.intersects(bbox)
+Returns true, if the bounding box of the object intersects `bbox`, otherwise false.

 ## OverpassObject.leafletFeature(options)
 Returns a feature for adding to a Leaflet based map.
 As options all Path resp.
 Marker options are available, additionally: